 Metaphor in drama involves a second reference in order to enhance the meaning of the first.
 For example, “The man is a goose”.
 The description of the qualities of the first reference of the man is enhanced by knowledge of the second reference, the fact that a goose is considered a silly waterfowl by its looks, big feet, and awkward behaviour.

-A literary example of metaphor can be found in Arthur Miller’s play The Crucible, set in the Salem witch trials of 1692-93, but actually about the spread of Communism in 1950s America, which was the time and place of the play’s composition.
+A literary example of metaphor can be found in Arthur Miller’s play The Crucible.
+Set in the Salem witch trials of 1692-93, it is actually about the spread of Communism in 1950s America, which was the time and place of the play’s composition.

-Bertolt Brecht employed a similar dramatic metaphor in his work The Resistible Rise of Arturo Ui, a play set in 1930s gangster-ridden Chicago that was really about Hitler’s Germany.
+Bertolt Brecht employed a similar dramatic metaphor in his work The Resistible Rise of Arturo Ui, a play set in 1930s gangster-ridden Chicago, but actually about Hitler’s Germany.
 George Orwell’s Animal Farm was not about animals at all, but Russia and the Soviet Union under Communist Party rule.

 Dramatic metaphors, however, should not be confused with the use of symbols.
 When an object is used as a symbol, it is replaced by the symbolic meaning – for example, the red rose is now replaced by the feeling of love.
 However, with dramatic metaphor, the second reference enhances this meaning without replacing it.